 Interest on our unsecured senior notes and our bonds is payable semi-annually in arrears; however, no principal repayments are due until maturity.
 Our monthly payments on our mortgages due 2008, 2012 and 2013 include principal and interest.
-We assumed the mortgage due 2008 in connection with one of our acquisitions in 2006.
+We assumed the mortgages due 2008 and 2013 in connection with acquisitions in 2006 and 2007, respectively.
 Payments under our capital leases are due monthly.